Hierarchical clustering that takes advantage of both density-peak and density-connectivity: Discussion

 Second, different from traditional methods, DC-HDP and hierarchical DP are a new agglomerative approach detecting $\eta$-density-connected clusters and $\eta$-linked clusters, respectively.
 Therefore, they can detect arbitrarily shaped clusters while existing agglomerative methods generally detect clusters with specific shapes, e.g, single-linkage measure tends to output elongated-shaped clusters, complete-linkage measure tends to detect compact-shaped clusters, all-pairs linkage and centroid-linkage measures tend to find globular clusters \cite{aggarwal2013data}.

-The standard algorithm for hierarchical agglomerative clustering has a time complexity of $\mathcal{O}(n^{3})$ and a space complexity of $\mathcal{O}(n^{2})$ \cite{Day1984}.
-However, many efficient hierarchical agglomerative clustering approaches have the same quadratic time complexity and space complexity as DC-HDP, e.g., SLINK \cite{Sibson1973} for single-linkage and CLINK \cite{SLINK1977} for complete-linkage clustering.
+The standard algorithm for hierarchical agglomerative clustering normally has a time complexity of $\mathcal{O}(n^{3})$ \cite{Day1984}.
+However, many efficient hierarchical agglomerative clustering approaches have the same quadratic time complexity and space complexity as DC-HDP when the pairwise distance matrix is require as input, e.g., SLINK \cite{Sibson1973} for single-linkage and CLINK \cite{SLINK1977} for complete-linkage clustering.

-HML \cite{7440832} and PHA \cite{LU20131227} are two state-of-the-art hierarchical agglomerative clustering algorithms proposed recently.
-They employ similarity measures which are different from those in the traditional agglomerative methods mentioned above.
-HML uses a maximum likelihood method to identify two most similar clusters to be merged at each level.
-It was designed for biological and genomic data and can perform well for data that follows a Gaussian distribution.
 PHA measures the similarity between two clusters based on a hypothetical potential field that relies on both local and global data distribution information.
 It can detect slightly overlapping clusters with non-spherical shapes in noisy data.
-However, compared with density-based methods (e.g., DBSCAN, HDBSCAN, OPTICS and DC-HDP), both HML and PHA performed much worse in detecting arbitrarily shaped clusters, e.g., on the 2Q and 2O datasets.
+However, compared with density-based methods (e.g., DBSCAN, HDBSCAN, OPTICS and DC-HDP), PHA performed much worse in detecting arbitrarily shaped clusters, e.g., on the 2Q and 2O datasets.

 There is another class of algorithms which employs a method to produce an initial set of subclusters from data, before applying a hierarchical clustering.
 For example, CHAMELEON \cite{781637} produces a $K$-nearest-neighbour graph from data and then breaks the graph into many small subgraphs (as subclusters).
 An agglomerative method is finally used to merge subclusters iteratively based on a similarity measure.
 The same general approach is used in two more recent methods, i.e., HDBSCAN \cite{Campello:2015:HDE} and OPTICS \cite{ankerst1999optics}; though different methods are used to produce subclusters in the preprocessing before building a hierarchical structure on them.